 To get the most from a coding challenge, it must mirror a real-life software development concern.
 Challenges can include finding a bug in a problematic piece of code or building out a new feature and integrating it.

-The coding challenge should have clear goals and measurement systems in order to objectively quantify a candidate’s performance.
+The coding challenge should have clear goals and measurement systems to objectively quantify a candidate’s performance.
 Coding challenges save the hiring company time while showcasing the technical skills of the candidates involved.

 1. Focus On Real Problems